 ― Thomas A. Edison

-- You will find numerous rebooting accounts here, and many links to accounts of porn-induced ED and recovery on the ED-FAQ page.
+- You will find numerous rebooting accounts here, including the majority of ED stories.
+Shorter porn-induced ED recovery stories are here

 - See Porn FAQs for answers to nearly any question you can think of.

 - See Tools For Change for tips on overcoming a porn addiction.

 - See Rebooting Advice & Observations for pages of tips, advice, and motivation from those who have been there